NijazK/NijazK.github.io/_posts/2021-12-29-GreenPaceSecurity.markdown

 ### Audit Controls and Management
 Every software development effort must be able to provide evidence of compliance for each software deployed into any Green Pace managed environment.
-Evidence will include the following:

-    * Code compliance to standards.

-    * Well-documented access-control strategies, with sampled evidence of compliance.

-    * Well-documented data-control standards defining the expected security posture of data at rest, in flight, and in use.

-    * Historical evidence of sustained practice (emails, logs, audits, meeting notes).
+Evidence will include the following: Code compliance to standards, Well-documented access-control strategies, with sampled evidence of compliance, Well-documented data-control standards defining the expected security posture of data at rest, in flight, and in use, Historical evidence of sustained practice (emails, logs, audits, meeting notes).

 ### Enforcement
 The office of the chief information security officer (OCISO) will enforce awareness and compliance of this